 'The Peak' behind Havelock North has designated MTB trails and several shared tracks.
 It is known for it's tech and steeps and is home to one of the first MTB tracks in New Zealand.
 The Peak now has some machine built flow tracks built in 2016 and 2017 with updated track info here.
 The best access is from the Tauroa Road Carpark.
 Several reserves in Havelock North also have good tech tracks.Eskdale

-The Hawke’s Bay Mountain Bike Club (HBMTBC) is the largest mountain bike club in NZ with over 1600 members and more than 100km of purpose-built mountain bike (MTB) trails within three privately owned pine forests.
-The jewel in the crown is the Pan Pac Eskdale MTB Park, ten minutes north of Napier, which is one of New Zealand’s premier bike parks set within 356ha of forest.
+The Hawke’s Bay Mountain Bike Club (HBMTBC) is the largest mountain bike club in NZ.
+Pan Pac Eskdale MTB Park is ten minutes north of Napier and set within 356ha of forest.
 The park has 80km of purpose-built cross country and free-ride / downhill trails, plus 25km of forestry roads that cater to riders of all abilities.
 Entry is by permit only (available for purchase in store).
 Annual membership is available on HBMTBC’s website.

 Other Parks, Tracks and Pumptrack info in Hawke's Bay can be found here.Te Iringa